 Legend of Dungeshwari Cave Temple

-.
+Dungeshwari Cave Temple is where Gautama Buddha is said to have spent 6-7 years meditating in extreme asceticism which starved him to the edge of death.
 At that time, a lady named Sujata from a nearby village offered him food and water.
-Later Gautama realised that one cannot attain enlightenment by self-indulgence or self-abasement.
+Later Gautama realized that one cannot attain enlightenment by self-indulgence or self-abasement.
 He then carried on with his journey and reached Bodhgaya where he finally attained enlightenment.

 Visiting Information of Dungeshwari Cave Temples

-is Gaya Junction (13 km).
+The nearest airport is Bodhgaya Airport (19 km) and the nearest railway station is Gaya Junction (13 km).
 Tourist can reach to Dungeshwari Cave Temple by hiring private or public transport from airport and railhead.